ryan-l-robinson/Drupal-Devcontainer/README.md

 # Drupal devcontainer

-Generic demonstration of a Drupal devcontainer setup
+This project provides a generic demonstration of a devcontainer setup designed for development of Drupal website in Oracle Linux 8 based environments.

 ## Status